gityash56/Gk-Q./README.md

 # Python Definations
-write a Python code to
-Create a program that asks the user to enter their name and their age.
+1) write a Python code to Create a program that asks the user to enter their name and their age.
 Print out a message that tells how many years they have to be 100 years old.

+2) Write a Program which has function to find out a number is prime or not